ionStici/react/mds/next/data-fetching.md

 The fetched data is cached, meaning that subsequent requests for the same data will retrieve it from the cache rather than making a new fetch request.

+**Note:** Try to pass as little data as possible to client components.

 ## Data Fetching Strategies

-Instead of fetching data from multiple APIs in the same route component, we should delegate the fetching job to inner components (streaming):
+Instead of fetching data from multiple APIs in the same route component, we should delegate the fetching job to inner components.

 ```js
 // page.js